 Built in 1956, the now 60+-year-old Citrus Tower is the ideal place to begin your day trip.
 From atop the 226-foot observation tower (which is now air conditioned!), glass windows offer you an unobstructed 360-degree view of the surrounding area.
 On a clear day, you can spot the downtown Orlando skyline and Disney Springs in the distance, with a closer view of the area’s scenic chain of lakes and landscape.
 The view is worth every penny of the nominal $10 admission price.
 Keep up with the tower’s Facebook page for special events like rocket launch viewings and holiday ticketed events.

-New life has also been breathed into the base of the tower, with the addition of a welcoming coffee shop, Mountaineer Coffee, as well as a soon-to-open retro arcade (there will be beers on tap) and a currently vacant restaurant space.
-Renovations are still underway in the observation deck but are set to be complete by the end of August.
-The tower is open to visitors Monday-Saturday from 7am-7pm.
+New life has also been breathed into the base of the tower, with the addition of a welcoming coffee shop and a retro arcade.
+The observation deck has also been renovated to include air conditioning and plenty of seating.
+The tower is currently open to visitors Monday-Saturday from 7am-5pm.

 Stop 2: Caffeinate

 Take your pick of three inviting coffee shops, each with their own signature flare.
-Located outside of the downtown area, Mountaineer Coffee is located at the base of the Florida Citrus Tower.
-The family-owned coffee shop is based in Brooksville, where all of the coffee is locally roasted.
+Located outside of the downtown area, Citrus Coffee Co. is located at the base of the Florida Citrus Tower.
 Sip on a latte paired with a pastry before heading up to the 15th floor observation deck.

 Another new addition to Clermont’s coffee scene, The Outpouring is a bright, open coffee shop that doubles as a non-profit organization.
 Proceeds from the shop benefit local programs for low-income families as well as international aid efforts at the coffee shop’s children’s home located in the African country of Malawi.